banikaur07/INFO6350_002787873_BaniKaurBhalla/final-project/final_project_garage_sale/README.md

 (5) Update your application main entry point to use BrowsePostsActivity instead of NewPostActivity.

 Step # 4 : HyperGarageSale - ListView
-(1) Add a ListView to BrowsePosts screen

-(2) Create a database to hold new posts data

-(3) Integrate ListView and corresponding adapter with database to store new posts

 Step # 5 : HyperGarageSale - Camera Interactions
-With each new post, allow user to take up to 4 images and attach them

-Application may display thumbnails of those images on the new post form for user to preview them

-When user will click on a given post on the ListView, open the post detail view

-Display post details and associated thumbnails

-When clicked on thumbnail, display full-screen image with back navigation arrow

 Step # 6 : HyperGarageSale - Firebase Integration
 Integrate HyperGarageSale application with Firebase Services for the following